Rawknee-69/ani-api/README.md

 1. Fork or clone this repository
 2. Connect your repository to Vercel
-3. Vercel will automatically detect the configuration and deploy the API
+3. In the Vercel project settings:
+   - Set the Build Command to `npm run build`
+   - Set the Output Directory to `public`
+   - Set the Install Command to `npm install`
+4. Deploy the project
-4. The API will be available at your Vercel domain
+5. The API will be available at your Vercel domain

 #### Environment Variables (Optional)